 This has resulted in a reduction in the price of these solutions.
 It is a common commodity among many companies, which has increased demand for data scientists in charge of analysing and interpreting large databases.

 The current market has generated an enormous demand for this type of professionals that, in many cases, cannot be covered by people with generalized skill sets.
 This new role does not find the perfect professional who, in many cases, is “inventing” himself, in a self-taught way.
 The programming languages that he dominates are his best letter of introduction.
+Also, one can use Entity Extraction, which is a text analysis technique that uses Natural Language Processing (NLP) to automatically pull out specific data from unstructured text, and classifies it according to predefined categories.

 As a result, there is a strong demand for data scientists in recent years.
 This demand does not match the number of data scientists available.
 In many cases, the aim is to close this gap with self-taught training that completes the basic skills of any training plan.
 Therefore, we find very diverse profiles, among the first professionals in this field, from mathematics and statistics, computer engineering or other specific engineering.